AmazonAppDev/fireos-perf-testing/README.md

-# 📊🚀 FOS Performance Testing - First Frame KPI
+# 📊🚀 FireOS Performance Testing - First Frame KPI

 A performance testing framework for measuring First Frame (Time to Initial Display) values of Fire OS apps on Amazon Fire tablets and Fire TVs.